rawadhossain/Hashnode-Blogs/cm33c0ilm000009lba5rq32rw.md

 ---

-In this blog, we will learn about EBS, its volume types, snapshots, and backup.
+In this blog, we will learn about EBS, its volume types, snapshots, backup, and AMIs.
 To better understand this, it's helpful to have some knowledge about [EC2](https://rawad.hashnode.dev/intro-to-aws).

 ## AWS EBS (Elastic Block Store)